-All personal identified for inclusion in the Hearing Conservation Program should receive a minimum of one hour of initial instruction in the requirements of the program during New Employee Orientation with the EH&S Department.
-Annual refresher training will be provided by the EH&S Department.
+All personnel identified for inclusion in the Hearing Conservation Program should receive a minimum of one hour of initial instruction in the requirements of the program during New Employee Orientation with the EH&S Department.
+Annual refresher training will be provided.